doddo/octodns-lexicon/README.md

 octodns_lexicon is a provider for OctoDNS which by acting as a wrapper, it lets you to use [Lexion](https://github.com/AnalogJ/lexicon) providers in [OctoDNS](https://github.com/github/octodns) and thus you can manage your DNS records as code across even more providers.

 ## Getting started

+### Extra dependencies

+Some providers has extra dependencies.
+These are not installed by default.

+See [here](https://github.com/AnalogJ/lexicon#setup) for instructions on how to install extra dependencies for such providers.

 ### Config
 From OctoDNS, this provider can be [configured](https://github.com/github/octodns#config) pretty much like any other,